tfluhr/test-project/docs/chapters/online-workflow.md

 ![Screenshot of the editing icon](ow_edit-this-file.png)

-- Use GitHub's online text editor to replace the placeholder metadata values with your textbook's information
+- Use GitHub's online text editor to replace the placeholder metadata values with your textbook's information (or any information to test it out).

 - When you're finished with your edits, scroll to the bottom of the page to the "Commit changes" form.